pchhina/blogsite/content/blog/herons_method_to_find_square_root_of_a_number.md

 In [57]:
 ```

-Ok, the alogorithm works correctly with our few test cases.
+Ok, the algorithm works correctly with our few test cases.
 I am curious now to
 find how fast (or slow!) it is compared to the built-in function.